--Ernest Hemingway, "The Sun Also Rises"

 In the same way trees stay healthy and avoid hollowing out, businesses require the right conditions to grow and be strong.

-There's a corporate soul (purpose, beliefs, and values) that resides inside an "organizational tree."
+A corporate soul (purpose, beliefs, and values) resides inside an "organizational tree."
 That core is strategic to the enterprise and therefore needs constant attention.

 Author Lim Lay Hsuan observed, "If leadership fails to nurture the soul, like a deprived garden, it will eventually die."